Light mode on. Physics cord simulation.

 Create & send invoice

-In the Invoices tab, users tap Create Invoice, fill in the client, amount, due date and optional recurrence.
-They can add line items for services/expenses and see a running total.
-A currency picker allows invoicing in different currencies, while Business selection assigns the invoice to the correct entity.
-Once saved, the invoice is exported as a PDF and can be shared or emailed to the client.
-Free users receive a reminder to upgrade after their first invoice.
+Users tap Create Invoice, fill in the client, amount, due date and optional recurrence, then add line items to see a running total.
+A currency picker and business selector assign each invoice to the right entity.
+Once saved, the invoice exports as a PDF ready to share or email.

 Track status